Mechachleopteryx/rBS2ndStructure/README.md

 library(rBS2ndStructure)
 ```

--   Then, you could use the following RNA secondary structures data provided by the package.
-Use `?` to check their detail documentations.
+-   Then, you could use the following data of RNA secondary structures provided by the package.
+Use `?` to check their documentations.

 ``` r
 library(GenomicRanges)